What is a cookie?

 How do I know cookie autoblocking is working?

 To make sure that Cookie Autoblocking has worked, please see our Cookie Autoblocking Check article which takes you through the process.

 How do I turn off cookie autoblocking?

 If the consent solution was created before we rolled out the autoblocking feature on the 5th of May 2021, then it is not turned on by default - so nothing has changed for you.

-If your consent solution has been created after the 5th of May 2021, then you can turn off the cookie autoblocking feature by going to the consent solution, clicking on the "Languages and Settings Tab", and then clicking on the "Disable Cookie Autoblocking" button.
+If your consent solution has been created after the 5th of May 2021, then you can turn off the cookie autoblocking feature by going to the consent solution, clicking on the "Settings" Tab, and then clicking on the toggle next to "First-Party cookie blocking".

 Can I customise cookie autoblocking?